Tactile symbols help individuals who are blind or visually impaired and may also have complex communication disabilities to express themselves.

 Would you prefer to pay someone else to 3D-print our Bliss Tactile Symbols for you?
 The folks at 3D Learning Shop will help you with that.

-We’ve designed a simple, free device we call the “message builder” that you can 3D-print and add Velcro to for easy display of our Bliss Tactile Symbols.
+We’ve designed a simple, free device we call the “message builder” that you can 3D-print and attach Velcro to for displaying our Bliss Tactile Symbols.
 It can easily be carried around the classroom to support socialization.
-Best of all, it attaches nicely to the rigid spine of the bi-fold from Augmentative Resources for storage.
+Best of all, it attaches securely to the rigid spine of the Augmentative Resources bi-fold for storage.

 Note that Volksswitch has no financial relationship with any of these products/services.